Kangin: 2009: Assault case

-On 16 September 2009, Kangin was arrested for his involvement in a fight between two men that took place outside a bar in Nonhyeon-dong, Gangnam-gu, Seoul.
+On September 16, 2009, Kangin was arrested for his involvement in a fight between two men that took place outside a bar in Nonhyeon-dong, Gangnam-gu, Seoul.
 An eye-witness reported that two men entered a room where Kangin and his friend were present and began arguing heatedly.
 Kangin left the bar, but the two men followed him outside and began displaying acts of violence.
 Another witness reported that Kangin tried to stop the fight.
 A nearby surveillance camera caught the brawl, and it was immediately reported to the police.
 Kangin was brought into interrogation to aid with the investigation along with four other suspects.
 One of the suspects insisted that Kangin assaulted him, but it was later proven that Kangin only reacted in self-defense.

 As a result of this altercation, Kangin was dropped from being the main model of Andre Kim's fashion show.
 After Kangin's appearance in Super Junior's Super Show 2 concert in Hong Kong, all of Kangin's future schedules became temporarily postponed.

 2009: DUI hit-and-run

-On October 16, 2009 around 3 AM, Kangin collided into two parked taxis, and left the scene of the hit-and-run accident.
+On October 16, 2009, around 3 AM, Kangin collided into two parked taxis, and left the scene of the hit-and-run incident.
 The occupants of the two vehicles, including the drivers and two passengers, were reportedly uninjured.
 Five hours later, Kangin turned himself in to the police.
 He was recorded to have a blood alcohol content of 0.082% when he arrived at the station.
 He then failed to show up at the Seoul Gangnam Police Station at 2 PM on the same day for further investigation and had to be called in the following day.

 SM Entertainment and Kangin released a public apology shortly after.
 All of Kangin's activities were cancelled by SM Entertainment until the end of the year due to Kangin's actions.
 A month later, Kangin made an appearance in a new clothing company, SPAO's website.
 Netizens were enraged due to SM Entertainment's declaration of the suspension of Kangin's activities.
-It was later found out that the photos were taken prior to Kangin's DUI accident.
+It was later found out that the photos were taken prior to Kangin's DUI incident.
 On January 13, 2010, Kangin was indicted for drunk driving, hit-and-run and fined ₩8 million by the Seoul Central District Court.

 2016: Second DUI hit-and-run

 On May 24, 2016, Kangin was involved in another DUI hit-and-run incident, where he turned himself in after a few hours.
 He was then found with a blood alcohol content of 0.05%.
 SM Entertainment has issued a statement, stating his future activities were cancelled while he reflects on his actions.
-He entered the Seoul Central District Prosecutors' Office on June 15, 2016, to face questioning over causing a traffic accident while under the influence of alcohol.
+He entered the Seoul Central District Prosecutors' Office on June 15, 2016, to face questioning over causing a traffic collision while under the influence of alcohol.
 Prosecutors summarily indicted him on July 7.
 On September 7, 2016, Kangin was sentenced to pay a ₩7 million ($6,420) fine.